appodeal/appodeal-monkeyx-demo/readme.md

 ```
 To check if interstitial is loaded use Appodeal.isLoaded(AdType.INTERSTITIAL)

-To check if skippable video is loaded use Appodeal.isLoaded(AdType.SKIPPABLE_VIDEO)

 To check if rewarded video is loaded use Appodeal.isLoaded(AdType.REWARDED_VIDEO)

 To check if non-skippable video is loaded use Appodeal.isLoaded(AdType.NON_SKIPPABLE_VIDEO)